nh4ttruong/nh4ttruong.github.io/_projects/(2) Google Apps Script.md

 ---
-name: Google Apps Script
+name: Google Apps Script - Code sample
 tools: [Google Apps Script, Code Sample]
 image: https://raw.githubusercontent.com/nh4ttruong/nh4ttruong.github.io/main/_projects/cover/gg-apps-script.png
 description: This project has some small project which relate to Google Apps Scripts such as Google Sheets, Google Form.
 Besides, I have some application code sample.
 ---
 ![](https://raw.githubusercontent.com/nh4ttruong/nh4ttruong.github.io/main/_projects/cover/appscript.jpg)

-# Google Apps Script
+# Google Apps Script - Code sample

 Apps Script lets you do more with Google, all on a modern JavaScript platform in the cloud.
 Build solutions to boost your collaboration and productivity.
 Home page: [App Script](https://developers.google.com/apps-script)

+Here, you can quick access to the main repo!!!

 ## Code samples